MaximeCaty/LibBSC-for-.NET/README.md

 8. Create an API Key for your Azure Function under Functions -> Application Key
 9. When calling the API, add an Http header "x-functions-key" with the key as value.

-Publication issue :
+> Publication issue :
 Default Azure Function plan as per Dec.2025 (Flexible) run on Linux.
 Make sure to select a plan that support Windows (i.e. "Consumption").

-Runtime dependency issue :
+> Runtime dependency issue :
-If you modify other project, you must copy the DLL manualy under the libs folder, and verify that the DLLs are copied when publishing : open "LibbscSharp AZ Function.csproj" and check for presence of
+If you modify the CLR project, you must copy the compiled DLLs manualy under the libs folder, and verify that the DLLs are copied when publishing : open "LibbscSharp AZ Function.csproj" and check for presence of

     <None Update="lib/bscwrapperCLR .NET Core.dll">
       <CopyToOutputDirectory>Always</CopyToOutputDirectory>